ConfusedHorse/BlurryControls/README.md

 Welcome to the BlurryControls wiki!

-The BlurryControls library is meant to give your application a blurry look as it is known from the "AeroGlass" design _It is only meant to be used on Windows 10 since the used strategy does not work on prior versions of Windows._
+The BlurryControls library is meant to give your application a blurry look as it is known from the "AeroGlass" design.

+! _It is only meant to be used on Windows 10 since the used strategy does not work on prior versions of Windows._

 ## What controls does the BlurryControls.dll provide?